-Frank M. Pitre, a San Francisco native, earned his B.S., Cum Laude, in Business Administration and his J.D. from the University of San Francisco.
-While at USF, Pitre served a legal externship with the California Supreme Court.
+Frank M. Pitre, a San Francisco native, earned his B.S., cum laude, in Business Administration and his J.D. from the University of San Francisco.
+While at USF, Frank served a legal externship with the California Supreme Court.

-Considered to be one of the outstanding trial lawyers in areas of personal injury/wrongful death, consumer fraud, mass torts and commercial torts, Pitre has won millions of dollars for victims of injustice.
+Considered as one of the outstanding trial lawyers in areas of personal injury/wrongful death, consumer fraud, mass torts and commercial torts, Frank has won millions of dollars for victims of injustice.

-Since January 2018 he has served as Co-Lead Counsel on behalf of the victims of the North Bay Wild Fires to prosecute claims against PG&E for their mismanagement of electrical operations leading to 43 deaths, 100,000 people displaced, over 245,000 acres burned and more than 14,700 homes and structures destroyed.
+Since January 2018, he has served as Co-Lead Counsel on behalf of the victims of the North Bay Wild Fires to prosecute claims against PG&E for its mismanagement of electrical operations leading to 43 deaths, 100,000 people displaced, over 245,000 acres burned and more than 14,700 homes and structures destroyed.
 In Re: California North Bay Fire Cases, JCCP Action No. 4955.
-Concurrently, he served as a member of The Plaintiffs Executive Committee in statewide mass tort actions prosecuted against PG&E arising out of the Butte Wildfire.
+Concurrently, he served as a member of the Plaintiffs' Executive Committee in statewide mass tort actions prosecuted against PG&E arising out of the Butte Wildfire.
 In Re: Butte Fire Cases, JCCP Action No. 4853.

 Previous to that, he acted as Co-Lead Counsel, and secured one of the top 10 largest Shareholder Derivative Settlements in U.S. history against Officers and Directors of PG&E arising out of the San Bruno Fire & Explosion.
 Salman, et al. v.
 Darbee, et al., JCCP Action No. 4648.

-At present Pitre serves as a member of the Plaintiffs Executive Committee in the prosecution of cases against Boeing arising from the Ethiopian Airlines crash of a 737 Max 8 in Addis Ababa on March 10, 2019 which killed 149 passengers and 8 crew members.
+At present, Frank serves as a member of the Plaintiffs' Executive Committee in the prosecution of cases against Boeing arising from the Ethiopian Airlines crash of a 737 Max 8 in Addis Ababa on March 10, 2019, which killed 149 passengers and 8 crew members.
 19-cv-02170: In Re Ethiopian Airlines Flight ET 302 Crash.
-He also serves as a member of The Plaintiffs Steering Committee in claims on behalf of numerous victims who lost their homes and loved ones in the Thomas/Woolsey Wildfires in Southern California.
+He also serves as a member of the Plaintiffs' Steering Committee in claims on behalf of numerous victims who lost their homes and loved ones in the Thomas/Woolsey Wildfires in Southern California.
 JCCP Action No. 4965: In Re Southern California Fire Cases.
-In addition he serves as a member of The Steering Committee in the prosecution of over 1,400 clients against So.
+In addition, he serves as a member of The Steering Committee in the prosecution of over 1,400 clients against So.
 Cal Gas arising out of the Porter Ranch gas storage facility failure.
 In Re: Southern California Gas Leak Cases, JCCP Action No. 4861.

-He served as Plaintiffs Liaison Counsel spearheading the co-ordination of dozens of cases filed on behalf of injured passengers against Asiana Airlines and Boeing, arising from the crash of Asiana Airlines Flight 214 in San Francisco on July 6, 2013.
+Frank served as Plaintiffs' Liaison Counsel spearheading the coordination of dozens of cases filed on behalf of injured passengers against Asiana Airlines and Boeing, arising from the crash of Asiana Airlines Flight 214 in San Francisco on July 6, 2013.
 In Re: Air Crash At San Francisco, California On July 6, 2013.

-In 2009, Pitre was recognized by the National Law Journal’s “Plaintiff’s Hot List” for his work as co-lead trial counsel in the In Re: Bextra and Celebrex Mktg., Sales Practices & Product Liability Litigation (MDL 1699), which culminated in Pfizer agreeing to pay $894 million to settle consolidated injury and class action cases related to its pain killers Bextra & Celebrex.
+In 2009, Frank was recognized by the National Law Journal’s “Plaintiff’s Hot List” for his work as co-lead trial counsel in the In Re: Bextra and Celebrex Mktg., Sales Practices & Product Liability Litigation (MDL 1699), which culminated in Pfizer agreeing to pay $894 million to settle consolidated injury and class action cases related to its painkillers Bextra & Celebrex.

-In 2006, Pitre obtained one of the largest verdicts in Sutter County history where he obtained over $45 million on behalf on an elderly minority shareholder who had been frozen out of participation in a lucrative family timber harvesting business.
+In 2006, Frank obtained one of the largest verdicts in Sutter County history when he obtained over $45 million on behalf on an elderly minority shareholder who had been frozen out of participation in a lucrative family timber harvesting business.
 Siller v.
 Siller, Sutter County Superior Court Action No. CVCS01-1083.

-Pitre served as liaison counsel and a member of the Plaintiffs Steering Committee in the Alaska Air Flight 261 air crash.
-In addition, he was a member of the Plaintiffs Executive Committee arising out of the Singapore Airlines Flight 006 air crash in Taiwan.
-Immediately prior to his committee appointments in Alaska Air and Singapore Airlines, he served as a member of the Plaintiffs Management Committee in the California Diet Drug Litigation where thousands of individuals were victimized by the diet pill combination Fen-Phen, which was condemned by the FDA for causing adverse health effects.
+Frank served as liaison counsel and a member of the Plaintiffs' Steering Committee in the Alaska Air Flight 261 air crash.
+In addition, he was a member of the Plaintiffs' Executive Committee arising out of the Singapore Airlines Flight 006 air crash in Taiwan.
+Immediately prior to his committee appointments in Alaska Air and Singapore Airlines, he served as a member of the Plaintiffs' Management Committee in the California Diet Drug Litigation, where thousands of individuals were victimized by the diet pill combination Fen-Phen, which was condemned by the FDA for causing adverse health effects.

-Pitre’s numerous jury trials include a multi-million dollar wrongful death verdict in Orange County Superior Court in Santa Ana, California, against the State Department of Transportation, a highway contractor and a trucking company.
-The verdict, one of the largest of its kind for Orange County at the time, was affirmed on appeal, and as a result Pitre was a finalist for CAOC’s Trial Lawyer of the Year award (2004).
+Frank’s numerous jury trials include a multi-million dollar wrongful death verdict in Orange County Superior Court in Santa Ana, California, against the State Department of Transportation, a highway contractor, and a trucking company.
+The verdict, one of the then-largest of its kind for Orange County, was affirmed on appeal, and as a result Frank was a finalist for CAOC’s Trial Lawyer of the Year award (2004).

-Pitre served as co-lead trial counsel for Consumers Union, obtaining a defense verdict in favor of Consumers Union in a product disparagement case where the plaintiff, Isuzu Motors of Japan, sought damages of multi- million dollars.
-His work in defense of Consumers Union earned him recognition as a finalist for Trial Lawyer of the Year Award 2000.
+Frank served as co-lead trial counsel for Consumers Union, obtaining a defense verdict in favor of Consumers Union in a product disparagement case where the plaintiff, Isuzu Motors of Japan, sought damages of multi- million dollars.
+His work in defense of Consumers Union earned him recognition as a finalist for the 2000 Trial Lawyer of the Year Award.

-His experience in mass tort cases began in 1987 with the PSA Air Crash Cases, representing numerous plaintiffs in wrongful death actions following the crash of PSA Flight 1771, where he served as a member of the Plaintiffs Steering Committee, and later as plaintiffs co-lead trial counsel for the six-week jury trial which established the defendants' liability.
-The success of the PSA Air Crash Cases led to his appointment as a member of the Plaintiffs Steering Committee in Carnahan et al. v.
+Frank's experience in mass tort cases began in 1987 with the PSA Air Crash Cases, representing numerous plaintiffs in wrongful death actions following the crash of PSA Flight 1771; he served as a member of the Plaintiffs' Steering Committee, and later as Plaintiffs' co-lead trial counsel for the six-week jury trial which established the defendants' liability.
+The success of the PSA Air Crash Cases led to his appointment as a member of the Plaintiffs' Steering Committee in Carnahan et al. v.
 State of California, which successfully resolved hundreds of claims for personal injuries and damages against more than 100 defendants.

-- Joe Cotchett and Frank Pitre Named to Distinguished List of Daily Journal’s ‘Top Plaintiff Lawyers’ in California for 202006.10.2020
+- CPM Partners Joe Cotchett and Frank Pitre Named to Distinguished List of Daily Journal’s ‘Top Plaintiff Lawyers’ in California for 202006.10.2020

 - The New York Times, 05.15.2019

-- Wrongful Death Lawsuit and FAA Claim Filed on Behalf of Young American Woman Killed in Boeing 737 MAX 8 Crash in Ethiopia2019
+- CPM Files Wrongful Death Lawsuit and FAA Claim on Behalf of Young American Woman Killed in Boeing 737 MAX 8 Crash in Ethiopia2019

 - Courthouse News, 03.04.2019